symopsio/examples/advanced/mysql_lambda_strategy/mysql_db/README.md

   --local-port 3308
 ```

-Once you have the tunnel open, you can connect to the database on `localhost`, using using the username and password from `terraform output dbconfig`.
+Once you have the tunnel open, you can connect to the database on `localhost`, using using the username and password from `terraform output db_config`.